Fangoling/bachelor-thesis/content/proposal/schedule.typ

 #strong("Milestone 2.
 Error remediation.
 [Week 4-6, 3 Weeks]")

   A student can get an error summary in the form of structured error items in the case of an error output.
 The deliverables include:
-  - Extend the Terminal Summary Extension to identify and extract errors from compiler and linter outputs.
+  - Extend the AI agent and prompt template of Milestone 1 to identify errors and generate structured error items.
-  - Create a robust AI prompt template that generates structured error items
-  - Integrate the output of the error summary into the Terminal Summary Extension by displaying it under the command output.
+  - Display the output of the error summary within the summary component of the Terminal Summary Extension.
-  - Provide interactive actions (e.g., open related file in an editor window) that the student can trigger directly in the component.
+  - Implement action to open related file in an editor window.

 #strong("Milestone 3.
 Allow changing abstraction and assistance levels.
 [Week 7-8, 2 Weeks]")